Maybe Accepting Guests

 Couchsurfing has had a major influence on my life.
 Each time I host, I remember how good it is to connect with people, share moments and explore life together.
-Now that I have finally tried out surfing too (in NZ so far!), I can see that this gives you an insight into the kindness of people.
-Both sets of experiences have been inspiring for me and couchsurfing is a constant reminder of the good in the world!
+I have couchsurfed across NZ, USA, Iceland, UK & Europe.
+What an awesome time.

 I do want to make it known that I am a bit uncomfortable with the corporate direction of Couchsurfing, and not quite sure how to respond.
 I still participate, because I think the community side of it is fantastic.
 The actual platform, where the organisation is headed and the inklings of profit seeking appearing are leading me to spend more time on BeWelcome.
 But it's the people that are important, so that's why I'm still here :).